hemmedo/hearthstone-cards/README.md

 # heartstone-cards
-Read card details and mechanics...do search for any card you want!
+Read card details and mechanics...do search for any card you want.

 RN Version: 0.60.5
 Redux